brdv/prodtest-docs/docs/demo/technical-detail/index.md

 ### Message Queue (RabbitMQ)

 The Message Queue (MQ) is a way to allow for asynchronous communication between two services.
 In the demo project, it is used for communication between the order- and kitchen services.
-Morde about the messsage queue can be found [here](./message-queue.md).
+Morde about the message queue can be found [here](./message-queue.md).

 ### KitchenService